zachomedia/oidc-authservice/README.md

   **WARNING:** Make sure that the path in SKIP_AUTH_URI matches the path in the VirtualService definition of your Service Mesh.
 If it doesn't (eg you whitelist /dex and you match /dex/ in the VirtualService) you could leave resources exposed! (in this example, the /dex path is exposed)
 * **CA_BUNDLE** Path to file containing custom CA certificates to use when connecting to an OIDC provider that uses self-signed certificates.
 * **HOMEPAGE_URL** Homepage to use when user logs out or accesses the callback URL without any query parameters.
-  The authservice provides a default homepage, users can specify their own.
+  The AuthService provides a default homepage, users can specify their own.
 * **AFTER_LOGIN_URL** URL to redirect the user to after they log in.
 Defaults to "".
   * :warning: This option used to be called `STATIC_DESTINATION_URL`.
 For backwards compatibility, the old environment variable is also checked.